 Metal tubing began to mature with the advent of the Industrial Revolution.
 The origin of steel tubing as we know it today can be back traced to Scottish engineer William Murdock, who used discarded musket barrels to form a coal lamp system for London in 1815.
 The success of his system spurred the need for improved metal tubing.
 In the middle of the nineteenth century, the steel industry received a boost from the appearance of the Bessemer process; by the 1870s, industrial rolling mills commonly formed pre-cut iron and steel into tubes.
 Since most of these century metal tubes were welded together, however, they suffered from coming apart after prolonged stress.

-Since 1840, seamless tubes were produced – albeit inefficiently – by a process that involved drilling a hole in round billet and drawing the billet through some dies.
+Since 1840, seamless tubes were produced – albeit inefficiently – by a process that involved drilling a hole in a round billet and drawing the billet through some dies.
 In 1888, the production of seamless steel tubes was improved by casting the billet around a fireproof core.
 The invention and growth of stainless steel in the following century (1912 and onward) was another important development for steel tubing overall.
 Today, metal tubing and piping continues to play important structural and transport roles throughout industrial civilizations.

+Stainless steel tubing and piping can be fabricated in a number of ways.
+A steel tube’s production process depends mostly on whether it is a welded tube or seamless tube.
+Welded steel tubes are formed by forcing and sealing edges of processed raw steel together; seamless steel tubes are formed by stretching or drawing methods.
 To weld stainless steel into a pipe, a manufacturer begins with a set of hot-rolled or cold-rolled steel tube coils, or strips.
 These coils are then passed through sets of grooved rollers in order to assume a rounded, tubular shape.
 Next, welding electrodes heat the processed coils and fuse them together along a seam through electrical resistance welding.
-Typically, welding residue must be removed (both internally and externally) before the tube is reduced in size by two more (semicircular) rollers and assumes it final dimensions.
+Typically, welding residue must be removed (both internally and externally) before the tube is reduced in size by two more (semicircular) rollers and assumes its final dimensions.
 Two of the main advantages of the welding process are that it accomplishes high degrees of precision and that it does not require secondary processes.

 For seamless tubing and pipes, manufacturers turn to a process much like extrusion called drawing.
 Basic hot metal extrusion employs high heat and a die through which molten metal is forced.
 Drawing, on the other hand, involves manufacturers taking a solid stainless-steel billet and using tensile force to stretch, or draw, the billet over a bullet-shaped piercing rod.
 In this way, manufacturers are able to create a hollow, regularly-shaped shell free of seams.
-(Drawing is usually performed at room temperature, but it can be done at elevated temperatures in order to reduce stress on hollow sections.)
+Drawing is usually performed at room temperature, but it can be done at elevated temperatures in order to reduce stress on hollow sections.
 The seamless tube production process is completed at a reducing mill, where the tube is temporarily modified to an oval shape (for finishing purposes) before being properly reshaped by a rotary sizer.
 Perhaps the largest advantage of seamless stainless-steel tubing and piping is the fact that it is much less likely to split and can therefore withstand much higher amounts of pressure.